-How to cope when you can’t wait for the "right light" | Photofocus
+How to cope when you can’t wait for the "right light"

 As a professional photographer, you have to be able to deliver a solid product no matter the conditions.
-When a client tells you they want a photograph of over 60 people at 12:30 in the afternoon you need to produce.
+When a client tells you they want a photograph of over 60 people during midday light, you need to produce.

 The challenge